 These are tiny braids woven tightly on the scalp.
 They are not done on the entire hair length.
 These braids can stay on hair for months.

 This is one of the most classic hair braiding styles for natural and tightly-curled hair.
 Box braids are three-strand braids with a square-shaped hair division.

 They are technically not braids but a protective hairstyle to make your hair manageable.
 In this hairstyle, synthetic hair is wrapped around actual hair, giving it a heavy, dread-like appearance.

 They are also known as latch hook braids.
 Here, synthetic hair extensions are crocheted to a person’s natural hair using a latch or crochet hook.

 Often, the growth is not visible in braided hair.
 Is there a way to check that?
-Find out in the next section!
+Find out some easy hair tricks in the next section!